AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 #### Array jobs

-The following array job files (\*.lsf) were used for calculating the Helsinki Region Travel Time Matrix (2018):
+The following batch job files (\*.lsf) are used to distribute the calculations and which produce the Helsinki Region Travel Time Matrix (2018):

   - [Walking - reititin_massaAjo_2018_allday_kavely.lsf](job-files/reititin_massaAjo_2018_allday_kavely.lsf)
   - Public Transport: